 There are many different benefits of usability testing in China:

 Usability Testing will allow you to finally define the ideal UI for your brand in China with must-have features and pain points to avoid in order to improve your platforms and facilitate online conversion.

 This process about Consumer Experience Management in China defined by Daxue Consulting was set up in order to create the best positive user experience on any platform leveraged by your brand in the Chinese ecosystem and then optimize your digital strategy.

 By following these steps carefully, you will be able to draw a final comprehensive Customer Journey Mapping for traffic generation and sales conversion for your brand’s sales funnels in China.

 Every UX research project in China is different and unique so if you want to learn more about Daxue Consulting Customer Journey Research in China or talk about your customer’s experience in the Chinese market, please contact our team directly.

 Digital strategy in China includes:

-Daxue Consulting has worked on several projects involving digital strategy and digital identity in the main cities as Shanghai and Beijing as well as in second-tier cities like Chengdu, Guangzhou, Shenzhen, Tianjin, Hong Kong, Macau, and Hangzhou.
+Daxue Consulting has worked on several projects involving digital strategy and Consumer Experience Management in China in the main cities as Shanghai and Beijing as well as in second-tier cities like Chengdu, Guangzhou, Shenzhen, Tianjin, Hong Kong, Macau, and Hangzhou.

-Contact us to know more about our services!
+Contact us to know more about our Consumer Experience Management in China or other services !